 For any task requiring outside work or research the student will be required to fill in an assessment task certification form.
-See page 50 for cut-out copies.

 Assessment Task Certification Form

 Subject: Task Name:

 Student Name:

-evelopment, content and presentation of this task is my person's work.
+evelopment, content and presentation of this task is my r person's work.
 I understand that a false declaration may

 Signature of student:

-21. Determination of the "Top Ten"
+21. Determination of the 'Top Ten'